regenvanwalbeek/artifacts_mmo_openapi/doc/MyCharactersApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **actionDepositBankMyNameActionBankDepositPost**
+# **actionDepositBankItemMyNameActionBankDepositItemPost**
-> BankItemTransactionResponseSchema actionDepositBankMyNameActionBankDepositPost(name, simpleItemSchema)
+> BankItemTransactionResponseSchema actionDepositBankItemMyNameActionBankDepositItemPost(name, simpleItemSchema)

-Action Deposit Bank
+Action Deposit Bank Item

-Deposit an item in a bank on the character's map.
+Deposit multiple items in a bank on the character's map.
+The cooldown will be 3 seconds multiplied by the number of different items withdrawn.

 ### Example
 ```dart